davidalovell/studio/README.md

 ## To do

 - Finish usb/midi planning
-- Use norns with digitakt, try to solve midi detection issue
 - Finish a norns script that moves more towards SeqSeqSeq style of construction
+- Find or write a norns script that can co-ordinate midi for you
 - tickler.txt